The World Tour (Def Leppard and Mötley Crüe)

-The World Tour is a co-headlining concert tour by British rock band Def Leppard and American rock band Mötley Crüe, taking place from February through August 2023 in venues across Latin America and Europe.
+The World Tour was a co-headlining concert tour by English rock band Def Leppard and American rock band Mötley Crüe, which took place from February through November 2023 in venues across Latin America, Europe, North America, Asia and Oceania.
 During their previous tour, The Stadium Tour, the members of Def Leppard indicated that a European version of The Stadium Tour would take place in 2023.
 Tour dates were announced on October 20, 2022; this tour was advertised as The World Tour and confirmed to be a co-headlining tour of Def Leppard and Mötley Crüe.
-In addition to playing stadiums and entertainment venues, this tour will also feature appearances at international music festivals.
-This tour will also be Mötley Crüe's first without co-founder and original guitarist Mick Mars, who announced his retirement in October 2022.
-His place will instead be filled by John 5.
+In addition to playing stadiums and entertainment venues, the tour also featured appearances at international music festivals.
+This was Mötley Crüe's first tour without co-founder and original guitarist Mick Mars, who announced his retirement in October 2022, with John 5 replacing him.